eltonbear/pythonScript2Setup/tutorial.md

 		For more options, click [here](https://pythonhosted.org/PyInstaller/usage.html#capturing-windows-version-data)

-5. Once you have the exe file, copy *vbaProject.bin* in the script folder and paste it in the executable folder *dist/yourApp*
+5. Once you have the executable, copy *vbaProject.bin* in the script folder and paste it in the application folder *dist/yourApp*
 6. Test the executable by running it with some XML files to see if it works properly
 7. Download Inno Setup [here](http://www.jrsoftware.org/isinfo.php) or search *Inno Setup* online
 8. Run Inno Setup.
 You can refer to the sample .iss script *OLPEXE.iss* in the repository